Current Access Update

 Looking after our staff and protecting their morale:

-We are very mindful of the need to retain our staff in such challenging circumstances.
+We are also very mindful of the need to retain our staff in such challenging circumstances.
 Recently we reviewed the workload of our General Practitioners.
 Our doctors are currently delivering above the BMA recommended number of appointments each day, but to ensure both the clinical safety of our patients and the mental and physical well-being of our GPs, we do monitor our capacity and will refer to other services once safe limits are reached.

 We also seek to ensure the well-being of the whole team by requesting that our patients treat all staff members with kindness and respect.
 It is of course vital that we know about and act on any instances where our staff’s conduct falls below the standard expected of them.
 Equally though we would ask that our patients also adhere to the agreement laid out in our Patient Charter, and refrain from taking out any frustration they may be feeling in relation to some of the current challenges, on the staff member in front of them.